$3,100,000Pressure sore death

 3. Residents with an Elopement History

 • Elopement: Past attempts mean they’re more likely to try again.
-Previous resident elopement attempts are a significant red flag for nursing homes.
+Previous elopement attempts are a significant red flag for nursing homes.

 • Wandering: Even within the facility, purposeful wandering can escalate to resident elopement.
 It should be documented anytime a patient wanders off.